gulp-community/gulp-wrap-umd/README.md

 The namespace in which the file contents will be assigned.
 Use dot notation (e.g. App.Templates) for nested namespaces.

+#### options.globalExportTemplate

+Type: `String`

+Default: The UMD global export template

+The template used to generate the code for setting up global export.
+Can be passed as a Lo-Dash template string as a custom template.
+An extra option named `_default` can be used in the template to insert the default code that would normally be used.
+(I.E. `<%= _default %>`)

 #### options.template

 Type: `String`